sfigg/commercialization-public/docset/manufacture/iot/iot-core-manufacturing-guide.md

 -   **OEMFM.xml** includes features an OEM might add to a device, such as the app and a provisioning package.
 -   **BSPFM.xml** includes features that a hardware manufacturer might use to define a board.
 For example, OEM\_RPi2FM.xml includes all of the features used for the Raspberry Pi 2.
--   **ProdFM.xml** includes features that make up IoT Core.
-ProdFM refers to a fully-signed version of the OS.

 The process is similar to that used by Windows 10 Mobile.
 To learn more, see [Feature manifest file contents](https://msdn.microsoft.com/library/windows/hardware/dn756745).